Find the best travel insurance for UkraineView Plans

 If you're visiting the area surrounding Chernobyl, be aware of the potential effects of radiation and protect yourself accordingly.
 You may need special permission to get close to the disaster site as the closer you get to the epicenter, the more radiation is present.
 You may want to avoid the area entirely if you're pregnant.
 Learn more about pregnancy and travel insurance.

 If you're visiting the Crimean area, crime and terrorist threats are higher than in other parts of the country.
 If you're traveling to this area on business, you may want to consider kidnap and ransom insurance, due to higher threats in this part of the country.
 You may need special visa permissions to enter this area as well.

-Make sure you are up to date on all routine vaccines before your trip.
-Here are some common vaccination requirements for Ukraine.
+Make sure you are up-to-date on all routine vaccines before your trip.
+Here are some common vaccination recommendations for Ukraine.